 - Eliminate stress from your life as much as you can – If you are in a particularly stressful job with little real prospect of anything improving, consider finding another job that isn’t so hectic.
 No job is worth risking burnout or other health problems.

 - Make healthy choices – This includes eating regularly and sensibly, cutting out late-night snacks, and exercising regularly.
 Avoid drugs, alcohol, caffeine, and cigarettes while you’re at it.
-But be sensible about making any major changes to your regular routine, including clearing all of this with your family doctor first.
+But be sensible about making any major changes to your routine, including clearing all of this with your family doctor first.
 For that matter, make sure you see your family doctor regularly rather than waiting until you aren’t feeling well.

 Granted, these are all just suggestions, but they are things that you can try to make your life a little more manageable.
 Try different things and judge for yourself what works best.
 Good luck.